focalfocal/catcli/README.md

   * Index any directories in a catalog
   * Ability to search for files by name in the catalog
   * Ability to navigate through indexed data à la `ls`
-  * Handle archive files (zip, tar, ...) and index their content
+  * Handle archive files (zip, rar, tar, ...) and index their content
   * Save catalog to json for easy versioning with git
   * Command line interface FTW
   * Store files and directories sizes